 Service of process is crucial to anyone involved in a court case.
 The main reason is that it’s required by law.
 Each individual who is a part of the case must be notified of the legal action taken against them.

 A process server must effectively deliver the court documents so that the party involved understands there have been legal proceedings filed against them.
 This ensures that the legal matter is heard by the court.
 If these papers are not delivered correctly and the person who was supposed to be served was never aware of them, then this might cause the court to throw away the case.

 Q3: Who uses process servers?

-When buying a process server business for sale, you’ll need to build your client base quickly after.
+When buying a process server business for sale, you’ll need to build your client base quickly.
 Many businesses and corporations would require the services of a process server.
 Besides “serving” legal papers to the people being sued, you’ll also be needed for other services such as filing court papers, delivering private documents, and finding witnesses.
 Businesses that will require your services are: